Chart Color Schemes

 Wilston's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Wilston's health outcomes data shows notable results, with younger age groups having a very low prevalence of common health conditions.
-Approximately 75% of Wilston's total population of 3,128 has private health cover, higher than Greater Brisbane's 71.3%, and significantly above the national average of 55.3%.
-The most prevalent medical conditions in Wilston are mental health issues (8.3%) and asthma (6.3%), while 75.9% of residents report having no medical ailments, compared to 73.7% in Greater Brisbane.
+Wilston's health outcomes data shows excellent results, with younger age groups having particularly low prevalence of common health conditions.
+Approximately 75% of Wilston's total population (3,128 people) have private health cover, compared to Greater Brisbane's 71.3%.
+Nationally, the average is 55.3%.

 Frequently Asked Questions - Health